Cruising Info

 Small grocery, Sri Lanka

 Sri Lanka: In Galle there were several small supermarkets plus fresh fruit/veg stalls and the main fresh market.
 You could get more "European" food through Mike’s Yacht Services.
 The government sets prices on bulk and canned items, and alcohol.
 Check on the bottle or container for the price.
+Trincomalee is now open to cruisers on the eastern coast and has markets.

-Good choice Local,
+Expensive & imported Good choice Rare Local,

 and good